e-j-w/ChartOfNuclides/README.md

 * GNU make
 * SDL3, SDL_image, SDL_ttf

-The current version has been tested under Arch Linux as of June 2024.
-For now SDL3 and its libraries probably have to be compiled manually, as they aren't (yet) packaged for major Linux distros.
+The current version has been tested under Arch Linux as of July 2024.
+For now you'll probably have to manually compile SDL3 and its libraries, as they aren't (yet) packaged for major Linux distros.

 ### Build the database and program